-2019 Diversity, Equity & Inclusion Action Plan
+2019 Diversity, Equity & Inclusion Action Report Card

-2019 DEI Action Plan
+2019 DEI Report Card

 Earthjustice's comprehensive Diversity, Equity and Inclusion Plan lays out our internal and external organizational goals for the year.
 The goals reflected the work we believe is essential to do on DEI.

 We will continue our work to recruit and retain multi-culturally sophisticated employees and to build a stronger culture of inclusion.
 We will work to diversify our clients, partners, donors and supporters to ensure that we are serving all communities impacted by environmental issues.